smhuang426/Vehicle-Detection/README.md

 ![alt text][image1]

-It use ResNet base CNN and reach 100 layer deep, so that It can improve mAP, more detail architecture as below.
+It use ResNet as based CNN and reach 100 layer deep, so that It can improve mAP, more detail architecture as below.

 Besides, it has 3 scale output (13 * 13, 26 * 26, 52 * 52) and every scale have 3 bounding box size, smaller scale get bigger bounding box size, bigger scale get smaller bounding box size.